ratlifflj/F25-EE345/src/syllabus.md

 ## Course Tools

-This quarter, we will use a number of different tools in EE/AA 547.
+This quarter, we will use a number of different tools in EE345.
 Reach out to the course staff if you have questions about using any of them.

 ### Zoom
-We will have a single [Zoom link]( https://washington.zoom.us/j/93892460942) for the course.
+We will have a single [Zoom link](
+) for the course.
 This will be used for remote lecture sessions as well as for office hours.

 ### Canvas
-Like many other EE/AA courses, we are mainly using [Canvas](https://canvas.uw.edu/courses/1513853) as a gradebook and a place to find Zoom/Panapto recordings.
+Like many other courses, we are mainly using [Canvas](https://canvas.uw.edu/courses/1860120) as a gradebook and a place to find lecture recordings.
 Please refer to the course website for most course information, including assignment specs and due dates.
 Recordings will be linked from the course website to Canvas or Google Drive where they are hosted.

-### Discord
+### Chat/Online Discussions
- [Discord](https://discord.gg/kEQyUWwKM7) will be used as a discussion board.
-More details below.
-It is optional however I will be active on there answering questions on homework and lecture content.
+ We are considering establishing a [Discord]() server or using the chat feature in canvas; we will let you all know after we query the class to see the main preference.
+Both Adhyyan (TA) and I will strive to be active on the discussion board, answering questions on homework and lecture content.

 ### Gradescope
-We will only use [gradescope](https://www.gradescope.com/courses/337452) for uploading the exam.
+We will only use [gradescope](https://www.gradescope.com/courses/1140040) for uploading the exam.
 All other assignments will be uploaded to canvas.

 ## Getting Help from Staff & Peers

 ### Discussion Board
- [Discord](https://discord.gg/kEQyUWwKM7) both serve as online discussion forums.
+TBD will both serve as online discussion forums.
 For most questions about the course or materials, they are the right place to ask: the course staff read them regularly, so you will get a quick answer.
-However, if you need to send the course staff a private message, we recommend canvas or direct email instead of Discord's private messages since these are easily missed.
+However, if you need to send the course staff a private message, we recommend canvas or direct email instead of TBD private messages since these are easily missed.

 To meet with us, the best way is to visit our virtual Office Hours.
 Many of us are available at other times by appointment.
 In Office Hours, you can ask questions about the material, receive guidance on assignments, and work with peers and course staff in a small group setting.